fredriksommer/WineClub/README.md

 # WineClub

-Added project again due to API key and password.
+Added project again due to API key and password was visible in last repository.
 No changes made.